 Yes, you can arrange for a private ‘goodbye’ viewing before a direct cremation.
 However, this often depends upon the availability of facilities, staff, and scheduling.
 Sometimes, it can be arranged at no additional cost, but this can often be dependent on whether there is a need for additional staff, in which case there may be a fee.
 It is best to consult your chosen funeral service provider for more details regarding private viewing.

 Do I need a casket for a cremation service in San Diego?

-No, there is no requirement (or law) that stipulates a casket is needed for a cremation service.
+No, no requirement (or law) stipulates a casket is needed for a cremation service.
 A simple cremation is usually conducted using a simple reinforced cardboard container.
-It is, however, possible to rent a casket if you wish to have a service before the cremation.
+However, renting a casket is possible if you wish to have a service before the cremation.
 This can also help you save on funeral costs.

 I have questions, or concerns, about arranging a funeral in San Diego.
 Where can I find help?

 You can contact our DFS Memorials affordable funeral service provider in San Diego with any questions you have.
-If you should have reason to be dissatisfied with the services of a licensed funeral home you can make a formal complaint to the California Department of Consumer Affairs Cemetery and Funeral Bureau.
+Suppose you should have reason to be dissatisfied with the services of a licensed funeral home.
+In that case, you can make a formal complaint to the California Department of Consumer Affairs Cemetery and Funeral Bureau.
 1625 North Market Blvd, Suite S208, Sacramento, CA 95834 Phone: (916) 574-7870

 Feel free to contact us at US Funerals Online, and we will try and help you if you have further questions about arranging a funeral or cremation service.